abhinov311297/Play_Store_Review_Analysis/README.md

     7-Android Version .

 ### Result
-  It is the result and success of the Apps,due to its various properties.
+   It is the result and success of the Apps,due to its various properties 1-Rating
-  1-Rating
    2-Reviews
    3-Installs

 ## STEP OF ANALYSIS